shinydevelopment/SimulatorStatusMagic/README.md

 ### Update the structs in the new overrider.

 There are two structs, StatusBarRawData and StatusBarOverrideData, that need to be updated.
-Each correspond to a line in the runtime header output for UIStatusBarServerListener.
+Each corresponds to a line in the runtime header output for UIStatusBarServerListener.
 It should be pretty easy to figure out the mapping if you study it for a minute.

 1. Update StatusBarRawData and StatusBarOverrideData to match any changes to the structs in the runtime headers.

 ### Check if it works

 That should be it!

 1. Run the sample app, and verify that the status bar is updated correctly.